Nigel2392/wagtail_fedit/README.md

 class MyModelPermissionTester(...):
     def can_unpublish(self):
-        """ Can the user unpublish this object? """
+        """ Can the user unpublish this object?
+(Required for un-publishing"""

     def can_publish(self):
-        """ Can the user publish this object? """
+        """ Can the user publish this object?
+(Required for publishing)"""

     def can_submit_for_moderation(self):
-        """ Can the user submit this object for moderation? """
+        """ Can the user submit this object for moderation?
+(Optional) """

 ```